Original image by Emdx. CC BY-SA

 You may have a chance to be involved with the court if you are selected to serve jury duty.
 If you are summoned for it, don’t be afraid.
 Jury duty is your democratic right, a civic responsibility, and a great honour.
 The following video explains how jury selection is made and what you must do when you receive a summons:

-For jury duty, you will have to go to the Court of Queen’s Bench.
+For jury duty, you will have to go to the Court of King’s Bench.
 Usually, this will involve hearing criminal cases, but there can be jury trials for civil cases involving defamation, false imprisonment, malicious persecution, and malicious arrest as well.
 The judge is the one who provides the jury with instructions and general information before the trial starts.
 Your role is to listen, weigh the facts presented in court, and make lawful and just decisions.

 Sources: Manitoba Courts and Manitoba Justice.